moq-wg/moq-transport/draft-ietf-moq-transport.md

 ~~~
 {: #moq-transport-subscribe-format title="MOQT SUBSCRIBE Message"}

-* Track ID: A session specific identifier for the track.
-  Messages that reference a track, such as OBJECT ({{message-object}}),
-  reference this Track ID instead of the Full Track Name to reduce overhead.
-  If the Track ID is already in use, the receiver MUST close the session with a Duplicate Track ID error ({{session-termination}}).

-* Track Namespace: Identifies the namespace of the track as defined in
-({{track-name}}).

-* Track Name: Identifies the track name as defined in ({{track-name}}).

 * Subscribe ID: The subscription identifier that is unique within the session.
 `Subscribe ID` is a monotonically increasing variable length integer which
 MUST not be reused within a session. `Subscribe ID` is used by subscribers and
 the publishers to identify a given subscription.
 Subscribers specify the
 `Subscribe ID` and it is included in the corresponding SUBSCRIBE_OK or
 SUBSCRIBE_ERROR messages.

+* Track Alias: A session specific identifier for the track.
+Messages that reference a track, such as OBJECT ({{message-object}}),
+reference this Track Alias instead of the Track Name and Track Namespace to
+reduce overhead.
+If the Track Alias is already in use, the publisher MUST
+close the session with a Duplicate Track Alias error ({{session-termination}}).
+Unless the publisher responsds with a different Track Alias in SUBSCRIBE_ERROR,
+the subscriber SHOULD specify a Track Alias that is equal to the Subscribe ID.

+* Track Namespace: Identifies the namespace of the track as defined in
+({{track-name}}).

+* Track Name: Identifies the track name as defined in ({{track-name}}).

 * StartGroup: The Location of the requested group.
 StartGroup's Mode MUST NOT be
 None.